How to Choose Your Senior Portrait Photographer

 Verify that the photographer is a true professional running a legitimate business.

-Hiring a photographer for senior portraits is something that only happens once, so you should also make sure that this person is a true professional and experienced at what they do.
-Experience and longevity in the industry will help ensure that the photographer can work in a variety of challenging environments and produce the same quality of work every time.
+Hiring a photographer for senior portraits is something that only happens once, so you should also make sure that this person is experienced at what they do.
+Longevity in the industry will help ensure that the photographer can work in a variety of challenging environments and produce the same quality of work every time.
 Operating and sustaining a successful and profitable business indicates that the photographer has many satisfied past clients who have likely referred them to their friends and family.
 Photography is not a regulated industry like many other professions are, so there aren't any educational degrees or certificates required to become a photographer.
 When a photographer is running a legitimate business (legally registered, tax-paying, and insured) this provides assurance that they hold themselves to a higher professional standard, and that it’s not simply a hobby for them.
 While these factors might not directly affect you as a client, there are some very real risks of hiring someone who is not legally in business.
 Hiring one who is legitimate can give you peace of mind that the photographer takes their work and their clients seriously, and professionals have systems in place to ensure a positive and repeatable experience for every client.

 In addition, photographers should have professional-grade camera equipment, carry backup equipment in case of a malfunction, and utilize redundant forms of data storage to protect your photos from loss.
 These factors can affect you, and smart professionals understand how important it is to have them covered so that you have a worry-free experience.
 You may be able to verify legitimacy from the photographer's website, but if not, don't feel bad about asking.
 A true professional will be more than willing to reassure you.